Products in double categories, revisited: Introduction

 In a hypothetical double category of families, objects should clearly be indexed by sets, as in the one-dimensional case, but proarrows admit at least two possible indexing schemes.
 One could insist that an indexed family of proarrows go between indexed families of objects with the same indexing set.
 That choice leads to cocartesian double categories and their infinitary analogues.
 However, having adopted the unbiased perspective, enforcing equality of indexing sets seems artificial, even uncategorical insofar as it asks for equality between objects.
 A more flexible approach takes a family of proarrows to be indexed by an arbitrary \emph{span} between the object indexing sets.
 Thus, given a double category $\dbl{D}$, a proarrow in $\DblFam(\dbl{D})$ from an indexed family of objects $(x_i)_{i \in I}$ to another $(y_j)_{j \in J}$ consists of a span $I \xfrom{\ell} A \xto{r} J$ of sets together with a family of proarrows in $\dbl{D}$ of the form

-The double family construction is developed along these lines in \cref{sec:dbl-family-construction}.
-In \cref{sec:coproducts}, we define \define{colax} or \define{strong coproducts} in a double category $\dbl{D}$ to be a colax or pseudo left adjoint to the embedding $\Delta: \dbl{D} \to \DblFam(\dbl{D})$, and we verify that two fundamental classes of double categories, those of spans and matrices, have strong coproducts under appropriate assumptions.
+The double family construction is developed along these lines in Section \ref{sec:dbl-family-construction}.
+In Section \ref{sec:coproducts}, we define \define{colax} or \define{strong coproducts} in a double category $\dbl{D}$ to be a colax or pseudo left adjoint to the embedding $\Delta: \dbl{D} \to \DblFam(\dbl{D})$, and we verify that two fundamental classes of double categories, those of spans and matrices, have strong coproducts under appropriate assumptions.

-The new definition's most obvious advantage is giving a more flexible notion of coproduct.
+The new definition's most immediate advantage is in giving a more flexible notion of coproduct.
 Coproducts of proarrows indexed by an identity span $I \xfrom{1} I \xto{1} I$ are the \define{parallel coproducts} familiar from cocartesian double categories.
 Coproducts of proarrows with common source and target, indexed by a span $1 \xfrom{!} I \xto{!} 1$, are \define{local coproducts}.
 These are, in particular, local coproducts in the underlying bicategory but have a stronger universal property.

-Once the notion of coproduct-preserving double functor has been established in \cref{sec:preserving-coproducts}, we formulate and prove the expected result that $\DblFam(\dbl{D})$ is the free coproduct completion of the double category $\dbl{D}$.
+Once the notion of coproduct-preserving double functor has been established in Section \ref{sec:preserving-coproducts}, we formulate and prove the expected result that $\DblFam(\dbl{D})$ is the free coproduct completion of the double category $\dbl{D}$.
 In particular, $\Span$ is the free coproduct completion of the terminal double category, since we have an isomorphism of double categories $\DblFam(\dbl{1}) \cong \Span$ essentially by construction.
+Similarly, $\DblFinFam(\dbl{1}) \cong \FinSpan$ is the free completion of the terminal double category with finite coproducts.
 Thus the first conceptual problem with cocartesian double categories is resolved.